-Usually, users of Track-POD would configure estimated time of arrival settings only in the Advance Notifications tab.
-There, you can set delivery time windows for ETA and adjust the message you want to share with customers via email and/or SMS.
+Usually, users of Track-POD would configure the estimated time of arrival settings only in the Prior to Route Notifications tab.
+There, you can set delivery time windows for ETA and customize shipping notifications you want to share with customers via email and/or SMS.

-Letting your customers know when the delivery vehicles arrive, even at the point when it's preliminary ETA, even when it's a time window, is the first step you can take to grow your rate of successful delivery.
+Letting your customers know when the delivery vehicles arrive, even at the point when it's preliminary ETA, even when it's a time window, is the first step you can take to grow your rate of on time delivery (OTD).

-With our most recent update, users of Advanced+ and Enterprise plans can have estimated time of arrival recalculated every 5 minutes.
+Users of Track-POD Advanced+ and Enterprise plans have estimated time of arrival recalculated every 6 minutes.

-Based on the driver's actual location every minute en route, Track-POD will now use coordinates to estimate when the distance to the delivery address will equal zero.
-To configure this, you need to head over to the Live Tracking tab in the settings.
+Based on the driver's actual location every minute en route, Track-POD will use coordinates to estimate when the distance to the delivery address will equal zero.
+To configure this, you need to head over to the Live Tracking Page tab in the Notifications settings.

-Another option is for customers to receive a notification with a live tracking link and a dynamic ETA after the driver left the previous stop.
+Another option is for customers to receive a notification with a live tracking link and a dynamic ETA after the driver left the previous stop (en Route notification).

-If you have questions about upgrading to Advanced+ or Enterprise plan to use the new feature, don't hesitate to book a demo.
+If you have questions about upgrading to Advanced+ or Enterprise plan to use the updated ETA feature, don't hesitate to book a demo.